aaigarayev/sortingAlgorithm/README.md

-This project was created for the diploma in [WSIiZ](https://wsiz.rzeszow.pl/).
+This project was created for the diploma in [WSIiZ](https://wsiz.rzeszow.pl/) by [Alimzhan Aigarayev](https://www.linkedin.com/in/alimzhan-aigarayev/).

 ## Available Scripts